ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 32.md

 She shouldn't be touching them.

-Just as he begins to open his mouth to demand she place it back, Imogen returns it back to the portrait drawing of runes it had been sitting on,
+Just as he begins to open his mouth to demand she place it back, Imogen returns it back to the portrait drawing of practiced runes it had been sitting on,

-"I can't do it with this."
+"I can't do it with this." she declares.

 Relief makes his shoulders settle when she sets the gemstone back down and Dain tips his head back to look at her face, "What do you need?"